Shiloh, Gregg County, Texas

-Shiloh is a small unincorporated farming community on Shiloh Road near White Oak in north central Gregg County, Texas, United States.
-Located just south of the Upshur County line, Shiloh was established by formerly enslaved African Americans just after the end of the Civil War.
+Shiloh is an unincorporated farming community on Shiloh Road near White Oak in north central Gregg County, Texas, United States.
+Located just south of the Upshur County line, Shiloh was established by former African Americans slaves at the end of the Civil War.

-Early history
+History

 The area around Shiloh was a part of Mexico after Mexican Independence in 1821.
 Many Cherokee families passed through the region during the following decade, having been pushed further west out of their original lands.
 The Cherokees were forced out of the region by 1839 as many Anglo-Americans arrived in the area as well as some African Americans, some of them enslaved.
 Through the mid-1800s, the region's main economic activity was cotton farming, and the lumber industry grew after the 1860s.

-Establishment

 Shiloh was one of a number of Black communities to be settled in the county in the Reconstruction era.
 According to local tradition, a formerly enslaved man, Butcher Christian, his former enslaver, Gideon Christian, and a noted post-Civil War church organizer, the Reverend John Baptist, established the Shiloh Baptist Church in 1871.
 Services began in a log sanctuary located on 3 acre donated by Butcher Christian.
 Gideon Christian, originally from South Carolina, had held thirty-two people enslaved in the area prior to the Civil War.
 According to the oral histories of local families, the Christian family conveyed land titles to a number of the emancipated people they had formerly held enslaved.

 Adjacent to the Baptist Church is an active cemetery with marked graves dating to 1882.
 The First Presbyterian Church was organized in Shiloh, Gregg County, Texas in 1838, but relocated to Clarksville in 1844.